Elucidating the solution space of extended reverse-time SDE for diffusion models: Introduction

-In summary, we have made several theoretical and practical contributions: 1) We formulate an ER SDE and provide an exact solution as well as approximations of arbitrary orders for VP SDE and VE SDE, respectively.
-2) Through a rigorous analysis of errors in the approximate solutions, we establish mathematically that the performance of SDE solvers for rapid sampling is inferior to that of ODE solvers.
-Moreover, VP SDE solvers achieve the same level of image quality compared with VE SDE solvers.
-3) We present specialized ER-SDE-Solvers for rapid sampling.
-Extensive experimentation reveals that ER-SDE-Solvers achieve state-of-the-art performance across all stochastic samplers.
-Specifically, they obtain 3.45 FID in 20 NFE and 2.24 FID in 50 NFE on the ImageNet $64\times64$ dataset, while 3.09 FID in 20 NFE and 1.97 FID in 50 NFE on the CIFAR-10 dataset.
+In summary, we have made several theoretical and practical contributions: 1) We formulate an ER SDE and provide an exact solution as well as approximations for VP SDE and VE SDE, respectively.
+2) Through a rigorous analysis of one-step prediction errors in the approximate solutions, we provide a mathematical exposition of the rapid sampling capability of ODE solvers and the high-quality sampling ability of SDE solvers.
+Moreover, we theoretically demonstrate that VP SDE solvers achieve the same level of image quality compared with VE SDE solvers.
+3) By harnessing the dual advantages of ODE and SDE solvers, we present specialized ER-SDE-Solvers for efficient high-quality sampling.
+Extensive experimentation reveals that ER-SDE-Solvers achieve state-of-the-art performance across all stochastic samplers while maintaining efficiency of deterministic samplers.
+Additionally, the utilization of classifier guidance further enhances the efficiency of ER-SDE-Solvers.

-\section{DIFFUSION MODELS}
+\section{Diffusion Models}

 Diffusion models (DMs) represent a category of probabilistic generative models encompassing both forward and backward processes.
 During the forward process, DMs gradually incorporate noise at different scales, while noise is gradually eliminated to yield real samples in the backward process.
 In the context of continuous time, the forward and backward processes can be described by SDEs or ODEs.
 In this section, we primarily review the stochastic differential equations (SDEs) and ordinary differential equations (ODEs) pertinent to DMs.